PrincetonUniversity/slurm_mnist/README.md

 ### TigerCPU, Della or Perseus

-To install the CPU-only version of TensorFlow 2.0 follow the directions above except replacement `tensorflow-gpu` with `tensorflow` and `tf2-gpu` with `tf2-cpu`.
+To install the CPU-only version of TensorFlow 2.0 follow the directions above except replace `tensorflow-gpu` with `tensorflow` and `tf2-gpu` with `tf2-cpu`.
 In the Slurm script below you must remove the gpu line (`#SBATCH --gres=gpu:1`) and be sure to use the environment name `tf2-cpu`.
 For tips on running on CPUs see [this page](https://github.com/jdh4/tensorflow_performance).

 ### Traverse